Pecan, Pecan Tree: Planting, Growing

 In open ground

 Its powerful root system means the soil should be well-prepared to a depth of about 1 m and equally in width.
-Space pecan trees or other trees 10 to 50 m apart, depending on their mature spread.
+Maintain a distance of 10 to 50 m between two pecan trees or other trees, depending on their mature spread.

-- Place the root ball without damaging the taproot, keeping the collar level with the soil
+• Place the root ball without damaging the taproot, leaving the collar level with the soil

 My tip: topping the tree at this stage, by pruning a third of its height, will encourage new root development.